In Search of Amrit Kaur: Critical reception and reviews

 Kamila Shamsie, author of Home Fire: "Livia Manera Sambuy is a wonderful detective-companion to lead us through this rich and complex world of princesses and prisoners-of-war, love and deceit, secrets and discovery.
 Teeming with incident and character, In Search of Amrit Kaur is a thoroughly engaging read".

 Jane Wallace, on the Asian Review of Books, wrote: “As Sambuy writes, who would have thought that the Holocaust and the end of the Raj would have intertwined in the life of a lonely princess?
 Mounted on the author’s own narrative arc, this biography is a many-faceted gem”.

 Publishers Weekly wrote: “[Manera Sambuy’s] eloquent and poetic prose enlivens the searching historiography.
 Original and difficult to classify, [In Search of Amrit Kaur] is a pleasure to read”.

 Judith Thurman, author of A Left-Handed Woman: "A luminous portrait of Amrit Kaur first beguiled Livia Manera in a dusty museum in Mumbai, and became an obsession.
 This beautiful Indian princess, she learned, had escaped her family, leaving behind an unfaithful husband, young children, and a feudal world where the reward for a woman's submission was unimaginable privilege.
 It took Manera years to reconstruct her story, and at every stage, on several continents, mysteries and obfuscations thwarted her.
 The truth, when she finally discovered it, came as a shock, and a revelation.
 And the result of her quest is an even more luminous portrait―of both Amrit Kaur, and Livia Manera―two exceptional women who had to question their assigned fates as daughters, wives, lovers, and mothers in order to define themselves."

-Jhumpa Lahiri, author of Whereabouts: “For decades, Livia Manera Sambuy has carried on in the tradition of pioneering Italian writer-journalists…Nuanced but relentlessly curious, she has a gift not only for listening to other people’s stories but for probing and unfolding exceptional narratives.
+Jhumpa Lahiri, author of Whereabouts shares that, "Nuanced but relentlessly curious, [Livia Manera Sambuy] has a gift not only for listening to other people’s stories but for probing and unfolding exceptional narratives.
 The Secret of Amrit Kaur—an ambitious, absorbing work that peels back the layers of its enigmatic subject and digs deeply into the author’s own emotional vicissitudes, is her crowning jewel.”